Para leer este artículo en español, haga clic aquí.

 Some heel fractures can be treated without surgery.
 The foot can be placed in a split or a removable fracture boot so that patients can work on ankle and foot motion.
 The amount of time that the patient has to keep weight off of the foot depends on the severity of the fracture.

-Surgery may be recommended if the fracture involves the joint and pieces are displaced.
+Your foot and ankle orthopaedic surgeon may recommend surgery if the fracture involves the joint and pieces are displaced (not in good alignment).
 A plate and/or screws may be used to hold the pieces of the fracture in place.
-With a severe fracture, a fusion of the subtalar joint also may be recommended.
+With a severe fracture, your surgeon may recommend a fusion of the subtalar joint at the same time as the calcaneus fracture repair due to the high chance of developing arthritis in the joint.

 Recovery